 He draws on his project management skills when planning adventures, treating adventures as projects and planning them in the same methodical, detailed way.

-With his practical engineering background, he is a master of finding innovative solutions when modifying equipment or crafts to suit his disability.
-Find out more about some of Dave’s innovative Modifications.
+With his practical engineering design background, he is a master of ‘doing it differently’ by finding innovative solutions when adapting equipment or crafts to overcome physical limitations.
+Find out more about some of Dave’s innovative Adaptations.

 Smashing disability stereotypes

 Dave is passionate about breaking down stereotypes.
-The main aim of Dave’s solo flight around Australia was to open peoples’ minds to what someone with a disability can achieve – “don’t judge a book by it’s cover”.
+The aim of Dave’s solo flight around Australia was to raise the public’s expectation of what a person with a disability can achieve – “don’t judge a book by it’s cover”.

 Educating and inspiring

-He is passionate about the importance of approaching life with an open mind, setting clear goals and seeking the support of others to achieve your dreams.
+He is passionate about the importance of approaching life by ‘Doing it Differently’ with an open mind, being creative, courage, perseverance and seeking the support of others to live the life you want.

 Find out more about Dave’s Speaking.

 - Medal (OAM) of the Order of Australia, 2015